rikusilvola/ocaml.org/data/planet/coq/coq-8122-is-out.md

 8.12.2</a>.

 </p><p>This release fixes two impacting 8.12 regressions (in notations and
 the implicit argument inference of the exists tactic).
-See the <a href="https://coq.inria.fr/distrib/V8.12.2/refman/changes.html#changes-in-8-12-2">changelog</a>
+See the <a href="https://coq.inria.fr/distrib/V8.12.2/refman/changes.html#changes-in-8-12-2 - [404 Not Found]">changelog</a>
 for details.</p>